danfuzz/samizdat/doc/library-guide/Cmp.md

 values order with respect to each other.

 This works by first checking the classes of the two values.
-If they are different, this returns a value based on the order of the classes.
+If they are different, this returns a value based on the per-class order of the classes.
 Otherwise, this calls `value.totalOrder(other)` to determine the result.

 **Note:** This is the method which underlies the implementation